Who do I say that I am?

 I could write an epic book on those 20 years of community life (and this may one day happen) but let that suffice for the moment.
 In 1996 I was offered a chair of philosophy at the University of Brasilia and resolved to take leave of my old community.
 The separation was painful, but I have never doubted for a moment that it was the right thing to do.
 There were no scandals, and I certainly was not booted out, but the signs were unmistakable that Providence was pointing me in other directions.
 Since then I have been incardinated in the archdiocese of Brasilia and employed in the philosophy department of that city’s federal university.
 After some time adjusting myself to the oddball city of Brasilia (reminiscent in some ways of a lunar colony), I have now learned to treasure its relatively clean air and temperate climate.
 It has proven a surprisingly favorable base from which to do research, teach, and also to write and travel.

-The list got quite long (with Varanasi, Jerusalem, Luxor, Bodh Gaya, Palitana, Tirumala, Mount Tai, Xi’an, Lhasa, Kyoto, Machu Picchu quickly making the list, just for starters), so I decided I’d better get moving.
+The list got quite long (with Varanasi, Jerusalem, Luxor, Bodh Gaya, Palitana, Tirumala, Mount Tai, Xi’an, Lhasa, Kyoto, Machu Picchu quickly making the list, just for starters).
+I decided I’d better get moving.
 That was in 1998.
-Since then until about 2014 I had visited all the major sites on my list and was dizzy with impressions, meditations, questions and fortunately also, insights.
+Since then, until about 2014, I had visited all the major sites on my list and was dizzy with impressions, meditations, questions and fortunately also, insights.
 Again, my text Seven Islands gives a good tour d’horizon of these journeys, involving around 60 countries, but digested there into visits to seven islands that wrap like a garland around the globe.
 They serve to sum up the extent of my wanderings and also to put on paper the more interesting meditations they occasioned.

 When I felt my experiences and slow personal maturation had reached a critical mass, and that it was time to think more about giving back rather than accumulating further impressions and getting too erudite for my own good, I resolved to step beyond the small circle to which I had hitherto taught and preached.
 I decided to enter the cyberworld.
 In 2015, I opened a website and christened it with a name that had fallen into my brain like a meteor: “disciplined wonder.”
 Ever since standing as a boy under the stars of the Kansas night sky, wonder has always been the central theme of my thinking and experience.
 Since I also realized how much effort is needed to keep wonder’s deliverances in the foreground, I settled on this unusual phrase.